jjmmkk/markdown_export/README.markdown

 ## Abstract

-Convert a Markdown file into a stand-alone HTML file.
+Converts a Markdown file into a stand-alone HTML file.

+## Install

+Place the _markdown\_export_-directory where you want it.
+Run `make alias` inside the directory and place the output in your prefered BASH config file.

-## Todo
+## Usage

-* Makefile => alias; install, uninstall
+    markdown_export MARKDOWN_FILE